nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User request to list all existing tags
+2. AddressBook shows a list of tags
+3. User request to rename a tag in the list
+4. AddressBook renames the tag
+5. AddressBook updates the tag
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+Updated name already exist in the list of existing tags.

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.